 The school nursing service delivers asthma updates to school staff.
 This supports schools to ensure they have the most up to date knowledge of asthma and that they know how to support your child if they’re unwell in school.

 If your child attends an Independent school, make their school aware they have asthma.
 The school will then be able to inform you of their provision for children with asthma.

 As your child grows up, help them understand their asthma and encourage them to recognise their symptoms and be increasingly independent in managing their inhalers.

 If your child attends a state maintained school, free school or academy in Berkshire, your school nursing service is available to offer support and advice.
-We’re able to liaise with your GP practice on your behalf and we have strong links with the local hospitals.
 We offer asthma updates to school staff to support them to help your child remain healthy in school.

 We run a full service Monday to Friday term time and a reduced service throughout the school holidays.